“Success in marriage does not come merely through finding the right mate, but through being the right mate.” – Barnett R. Brickner

 Often times, our marriages follow the same trajectory.

 At first, when we have nothing but each other, we focus intently on the important building blocks of a healthy and successful marriage.
-But as our relationship continues forward, “stuff” begins to accumulate and begins to distract us from the very essentials needed for a successful marriage.
+But as our relationship continues forward, “stuff” begins to accumulate and begins to distract us from the very essentials of what makes a good marriage.

 Suddenly, we worry more about the appraisal value of our home than the value of our relationship.
 We check the health of our retirement account far more often than the health of our marriage.
 Or we spend more time taking care of the car in the garage than the other person in our bed.

 Things begin to accumulate in our homes and lives and soon demand our money, energy, and precious time.
-As a result, we have little left over for the very elements that keep our marriages successful.
+As a result, we have little left over for caring for the very elements of a happy marriage.

 Wise couples realize that a nice home, car, or retirement account may appear nice to have, but they do not make a successful marriage.
 They understand that there are far more important principles at play.